September 29, 2021

 Challenges in Healthcare

-Healthcare is particularly faced with numerous challenges:
+Healthcare, in particular, is faced with many challenges:

 • These must be flexible and time-efficient for employees and cost hospitals or practices as little time and money as possible.

-That’s why E-Learning in Medicine is so Important
+That's why E-Learning is so Important in Medicine

 mindmap-elearning-gesundheitswesen-blinkit-logo

-Areas of Application for E-Learning in Healthcare
+Application Areas of E-Learning in Healthcare

-• E-learning for training of the staff
+• E-learning for the training of staff

 • E-learning for quality assurance of competencies and workflows